MarckoAbhi/Chat-mern/README.md

 npm run dev

-## open your browser and go to http://localhost:3001
+## Open your browser and go to http://localhost:3001
-## server is running on http://localhost:4002
+## Server is running on http://localhost:4002

 # Acknowledgement
 React.js